-Coding extraordinaires can cash in scholarships for computer programming to lower their bachelor’s or master’s tuition.
+Coding extraordinaires can cash in on computer programing scholarships to lower their bachelor’s or master’s tuition.

 Computer programming degrees instill the technical abilities needed to write software using languages like C++, Java, Python, and SQL.
 Programming skills are highly prized in today’s tech sector for designing everything from weather apps to social networking websites.
 According to the BLS, the projected 10-year job growth in software development jobs is 17 percent, which is much faster-than-average.